 Back to Courses page

 This course comprises five half-day sessions.
-There is one offering this year, running in the mornings of the week commencing 16 July 2018.
-Book through the Marlborough College Summer School website should be possible from early in January.
+There are two offerings this year, running in the afternoons of the weeks commencing 15 and 22 July 2019.
+Booking through the Marlborough College Summer School website should be possible from early in January.

 It’s said that a photographer sees in a different way to the casual observer.
 What makes one picture a work of art and another a snapshot?
 Composition is certainly a contributor but light is arguably the defining factor.
 This course explores these aspects of photography.
 Taking a different genre each day, we’ll look at the work of some famous photographers for inspiration then go out to take pictures ourselves in and around the college.
 We’ll take time to review some of your pictures and give constructive ideas for improvement where appropriate.

 Please read the course details for important additional information.